Kilbourne/wp-dark-mode/readme.txt

 === WP Dark Mode Features ===

+1. **Floating Switch Button** - You can display a darkmode floating switch button in the footer of the website.
-1. **Elementor Supported** - You can place the Dark Mode switch button into any page/post by using the (Dark Mode Switch) elementor widget.
+1. **Darkmode Elementor Widget** - You can place the Dark Mode switch button into any page/post by using the (Dark Mode Switch) elementor widget.
-1. **Gutenberg Supported** - You can place the switch button into any page/post by using the (Dark Mode Switch) gutenberg block.
+1. **Darkode Gutenberg Widget** - You can place the switch button into any page/post by using the (Dark Mode Switch) gutenberg block.
 1. **Auto Match OS Theme** - Automatically shows Darkmode if the OS prefered theme is dark

 === 💰 WP Dark Mode Pro Features ===